-Mosaic Not Legally Obligated to Disclose Leak
+Mosaic Was Not Legally Required to Disclose Leak

 According to the Tampa Bay Times, a 2005 state law requires only that companies report contaminations to the Department of Environmental Protection (DEP) and the U.S. Environmental Protection Agency (EPA) within ten days of learning about them.
 The DEP then has 30 days to notify residents who could be affected.